Animals in Costa Rica

 Leaf cutter ants (Zompopos) certainly look cute when you see them in long lines, carrying pieces of flowers and leaves.
 The ants can lift 10 times their own body weight.
 In a garden you nevertheless don't want them as they can do great damage to your flowers and crop.
 However, leaf cutter ants are gardeners themselves: they don't eat the plant materials, instead they bring it to their underground gardens to cultivate a special, bread like fungus which they consume.

-The mounds of leaf cutter ants can grow very quickly to a considerable size with several million of members.
-The societies of leaf cutter ants are the largest and most complex on earth - next to humans.
+The mounds of leaf cutter ants can grow to a considerable size with several million of members.
+The nests are complex, high tech systems with ventilation and intelligent facility management.
+Their highly organized societies are the largest and most complex on earth - next to humans.

 These wasps had built their nest right at the side of my bedroom window.
-Coincidentally the army ants showed up and helped me to get rid of it.
+I was lucky however, as the army ants showed up and helped me to get rid of it.
 The job kept them busy for 2 days.

 A perfect example of an animal / plant symbiosis is the bullhorn acacia, a small tree which provides housing for the acacia ants.
 The ants in turn protect it against herbivorous animals.
 The aggressive red ants live in the hollow bullhorn-shaped thorns and stems of the tree and swarm out at any movement.
-They kill insects like crickets eating its leaves, or sting mammals like goats or humans getting in touch with the plant.
+They kill insects like crickets that try to eat the leaves, or sting mammals like goats or humans getting in touch with the plant.
+They even prune back vines that try to grow on their tree.
+The acacia in turn rewards the ants by producing nectar which they eat.

 This is no wasp nest, it's the nest of termites.
 Their colonies comprise from a couple of hundred up to several million of individuals, relying only on one sole reproductive queen.
 These queens have the longest life span of all insects: up to 50 years.